Home NOVEL CORONAVIRUS 2019-nCoV

 - Receiving visitors is not allowed during quarantine.

-On the 19th or 20th day of quarantine each traveler has to take another test.
-A negative test result is required to leave the quarantine hotel.
-When the test result is positive, the traveler will be transferred to a hospital or a specialized center.
+During and after quarantine the traveler has to take several mandatory tests.
+When the result of any of these tests is positive, the traveler will be transferred to a hospital or a specialized center.

-All the information concerning the return of high risk places (including Belgium) is available on this site: https://www.coronavirus.gov.hk/eng/high-risk-places.html
+All information about the return to Hong Kong is available on this website: https://www.coronavirus.gov.hk/pdf/concise_guide_vaccinated_travellers_ENG.pdf

 General information on the Hong Kong government's measures for travelers can be found here: https://www.coronavirus.gov.hk/eng/inbound-travel.html